mgbleichner/nEEGlace/README.md

 ## Before you Start
 Before you start, read carefully through the entire document.
 Be aware that you will lose all manufacturer warranty if you modify the devices as described below.

-As also stated in the SMARTING manual: Do not use the amplifier (i.e. the nEEGlace) while charging!
+As also stated in the [SMARTING User Manual](https://mbraintrain.com/wp-content/uploads/2016/08/SMARTING-User-Manual.pdf): Do not use the amplifier (i.e. the nEEGlace) while charging!

 ## Components
 * Neckspeaker - JBL Soundgear BTA [https://www.jbl.com/bluetooth-speakers/JBL+SOUNDGEAR+BTA.html](https://www.jbl.com/bluetooth-speakers/JBL+SOUNDGEAR+BTA.html)